leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/matte/keying.rst

 =======

 Image
-   Processed image with the *Matte* applied to the images' :term:`alpha channel`.
+   Processed image with the *Matte* applied to the images' :term:`Alpha Channel`.
 Matte
    Output matte to use for checking the quality of the key, or to manually apply using a :doc:`Set Alpha Node </compositing/types/converter/set_alpha>` or